DGCA defers implementation of revised flight duty norms for pilots

 The latest decision comes less than two weeks after the Directorate General of Civil Aviation (DGCA) told airlines that the deadline for implementing the revised Flight Duty Time Limitations (FDTL) norms will not be deferred.

-The senior civil aviation ministry official on Tuesday said the revised FDTL norms have been deferred for some time to enable thorough consideration of all elements.
+Another official said implementation of the revised FDTL norms has been deferred for some time to enable thorough consideration of all elements.

 The Federation of Indian Airlines (FIA), comprising Air India, SpiceJet and IndiGo, had written at least twice to the regulator seeking more time for implementation of the revised FDTL norms that were issued on January 8.

-In a communication to the FIA earlier this month, the regulator said that airlines have to take all necessary steps to roll out the revised FDTL CAR with effect from June 1, 2024.
+In a communication to the FIA earlier this month, the regulator said the airlines have to take all necessary steps to roll out the revised FDTL CAR (Civil Aviation Requirements) with effect from June 1, 2024.

 The revised norms provide for increased weekly rest time to 48 hours for pilots and limit the number of landings to two during night operations.
 Besides, the night hours for pilots will be extended to cover the period from midnight to 6 am whereas it was midnight to 5 am earlier.